NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/01_cli-basics.md

         ls *.zip

     This command lists filenames ending with the four characters following the asterisk (dot, z, i, p in that order).
-Try this command with another common file externsion (like .pdf or .jpg).
+Try this command with another common file extension (like .pdf or .jpg).

 3. Now we want to make a copy of _cli-basics-samples.zip_ on your Desktop - we'll use the move or `mv` command.
 For example, `mv file1.txt otherDirectory/file2.txt` - "moves" and/or renames file1 from source location to a destination location (`otherdirectory` and names it `file2.txt`).
 In the Terminal, type: